stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 You can retrieve the granted scopes from the token when having the SDK authenticate the request:

-{% codetab id:get-scopes langs:java node python %}
+{% codetab id:get-scopes langs:java node %}
 ------
 public void getEquipment(HttpServletRequest request, HttpServletResponse response) {